adithya-s-k/Omnidocs/docs/tasks/math_extraction/math_latex_extraction.md

 ## Best Practices

 1. **Choose the Right Extractor**:
-   - Use LaTeXOCR for highest accuracy on clean images
    - Use Donut for general-purpose extraction
    - Use Nougat for academic papers
+   - Use SuryaMath for lightweight, fast math extraction
-   - Use Florence for multi-modal tasks
+   - Use UniMERNet for universal math recognition

 2. **Optimize Performance**:
    - Use GPU when available (`device='cuda'`)